KurtHamiter/CSPackedStream/README.md

         // In this example, all values in floats past the second decimal place will be truncated. packedStream.SetPrecision(2);

+        // Reset buffer before initial read/write to start from the beginning.

         packedStream.Write(12);
         packedStream.Write(345.6789f);
         packedStream.Write(false);